 The official opening vs the real opening

-Australian ski resorts — Mt Buller, Falls Creek, Mt Hotham in Victoria; Thredbo, Perisher and Charlotte Pass in NSW — officially open on or around the Queen's Birthday long weekend in June (the second weekend in June in Victoria, the first in NSW).
+Australian ski resorts — Mt Buller, Falls Creek, Mt Hotham in Victoria; Thredbo, Perisher and Charlotte Pass in NSW — officially open on or around the King's Birthday long weekend in June (the second weekend in June in Victoria, the first in NSW).
 This date is fixed and has nothing to do with actual snow conditions.

 What you'll find in early June at most resorts in most years: a base of 20–60cm on the upper mountain, limited runs open, hire gear available, terrain parks not yet built, and conditions that are variable at best.
 Some years June is excellent — a good early snowfall can deliver 80cm+ and real riding conditions from opening weekend.
 But those years are not the norm.
 Booking a first trip for June because the resort is officially open is how people end up disappointed.